mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

     ensure => link,
     owner  => 'root',
     group  => 'root',
-    target => '/opt/nginx/c...vailable/mcp.conf',
+    target => '/opt/nginx/conf/sites_available/mcp.conf',
 }
 {% endhighlight %}

-We've got our configuration, so we going to use `mcp.conf`, pull that from our `source` and then just to show that you can do symlinks as well.
-It does everything and if you wanted to disable a web site, you could just flip that from `link` to `absent` and that'd be a way of kind of documenting that you disabled a web site.
+This just demonstrates that you can also manage symbolic links with Puppet as well and we could easily disable the site by changing `link` to `absent`.

-And then we've got our `init.d` script which we just copy:
+Then we've got our `init.d` script which we just copy:

 {% highlight ruby %}
 file { '/etc/init.d/nginx':